zaid/vim-rec/README.md

   * Command wrappers for `recsel`, `recfix`, `recinf` and `rec2csv`.
   * Auto-completion of record set properties.
   * Record navigation commands and maps.
+  * Preview record descriptor in a popup/floating/preview window.

   See `help :recutils` for more information.